lammps/lammps/doc/src/pair_hdnnp.rst

    The *showew* keyword should only be set to *yes* for debugging purposes.
    Extrapolation warnings may add lots of overhead as they are communicated each timestep.
-Also, if the simulation is run in a region where the NNP was not correctly trained, lots of extrapolation warnings may clog log files and the console.
+Also, if the simulation is run in a region where the HDNNP was not correctly trained, lots of extrapolation warnings may clog log files and the console.
 In a production run use *showewsum* instead.